Spectral theory for self-adjoint Dirac operators with periodic potentials and inverse scattering transform for the defocusing nonlinear Schroedinger equation with periodic boundary conditions: Initial value problem for the defocusing NLS equation with periodic BC

 \section{Initial value problem for the defocusing NLS equation with periodic BC}

-We now show how the results of the previous sections can be used to solve the initial value problem for the defocusing NLS equation with periodic BC, \be q(x+L,t)=q(x,t)\,. \ee Specifically, we construct a Riemann-Hilbert characterization of the defocusing NLS equation with infinite-gap initial conditions.
-To this end, recall that the defocusing NLS equation~\eqref{e:nls} is the compatibility condition (or zero curvature condition) of the Lax pair \eqref{e:NLSLP}, whose first half is the ZS problem~\eqref{e:zs}.
-An equivalent formulation of the zero-curvature condition is the Lax equation \be \L_t=[\mathcal{A},\L]\,, \ee with $\L$ as in~\eqref{e:Diracoperator} and \be \mathcal{A}=2\i\sigma_3\partial_x^2+2\i Q\sigma_3\partial_x-\i(Q^2-Q_x)\sigma_3\,. \ee It is well known that, if the potential $q$ of~\eqref{e:Diraceigenvalueproblem} evolves according to the NLS equation~\eqref{e:nls}, the Lax spectrum $\Sigma(\L)$ of the ZS problem is invariant in time (which can be easily proven by showing that the Floquet discriminant $\Delta(z)$ is time-independent).
-On the other hand, the movable Dirichlet eigenvalues depend on time.
-Thus, in order to construct an effective time-dependent Riemann-Hilbert problem, one needs to obtain evolution equations that determine the time evolution of the Dirichlet eigenvalues and Bloch-Floquet eigenfunctions.
-We turn to this task next.
+We now show how the results of the previous sections can be used to solve the initial value problem for the defocusing NLS equation with periodic BC, \be q(x+L,t)=q(x,t)\,. \ee Specifically, we construct a Riemann-Hilbert characterization of periodic solutions the defocusing NLS equation with infinite-gap initial conditions.
+To this end, recall that the defocusing NLS equation~\eqref{e:nls} is the compatibility condition (or zero curvature condition) of the Lax pair \eqref{e:NLSLP}.
+An equivalent formulation of the zero-curvature condition is the Lax equation \bse

+\ese It is well known that, if the potential $q$ of~\eqref{e:Diraceigenvalueproblem} evolves according to the NLS equation~\eqref{e:nls}, the Lax spectrum $\Sigma(\L)$ of the ZS problem is invariant in time (which is easily proven by showing that the Floquet discriminant $\Delta(z)$ is time-independent).
+On the other hand, the movable Dirichlet eigenvalues are time dependent, and so are the Bloch-Floquet eigenfunctions.
+Thus, in order to construct an effective time-dependent Riemann-Hilbert problem, one must determine the time evolution of the Dirichlet eigenvalues and of the Bloch-Floquet eigenfunctions.
+We turn to these tasks next.